A Reproducible Paper

 Reproducing the same results on another computer is often not a trivial problem.
 For example, it not only requires that all code and data be available in an accessible format, but also that the same software (or computational environment) can be recreated.
 More broadly, managing research in a reproducible and transparent way along the entire research lifecycle, from initial idea to publication and beyond, is a considerable challenge.
 Fortunately, scientists can learn about practices and tools from other disciplines, particularly software engineering, that have significantly professionalized collaborative work on digital objects like code and data.
 Among several things, this involves tracking changes in digital objects using version control systems like Git, good practices for code and data management, as well as creating stable and transportable computational environments using software containers like Docker.

-This course will provide an introduction to tools and practices that allow aspiring scientists to conduct their research reproducibly.
-For more effective work and better science.
+This course provided an introduction to the tools and procedures that enable young scientists to make their research reproducible.

-Following the successful approach of our previous course on “Version Control of Code and Data with Git”, we will focus on the development of an online learning resource, with the preliminary title “The Repro Book” (made available here), modeled after our “Version Control Book”.
-This online guide will be adjusted to the structure of the seminar and serve as the course’s textbook.
-During the course, participants will be introduced to a new concept in each session and then implement the newly learned tool or practice with hands-on exercises.
-These exercises will focus on working on a small-scale research project from conception to dissemination, using the methods for reproducible research introduced in the course.
+Following the successful approach of our previous course on “Version Control of Code and Data with Git”, we focused on the development of an online learning resource, with the preliminary title “The Repro Book” (made available here), modeled after our “Version Control Book”.
+This online guide was adjusted to the structure of the seminar and serve as the course’s textbook.
+During the course, participants were ntroduced to a new concept in each session and then implemented the newly learned tool or practice with hands-on exercises.
+These exercises focused on working on a small-scale research project from conception to dissemination, using the methods for reproducible research introduced in the course.

 Persons involved